Jim Jones: Mass murder-suicide in Jonestown

-The mass murder-suicide resulted in the deaths of 909 inhabitants of Jonestown, 276 of them children, mostly in and around the central pavilion.
-This resulted in the greatest single loss of American civilian life in a deliberate act until September 11, 2001.
-Another four members residing in Georgetown died.
-The FBI later recovered the 45-minute audio recording of the mass poisoning in progress.
-The recording became known as the "Death Tape".
+The mass murder-suicide resulted in the deaths of 909 inhabitants of Jonestown, 276 of them children, mostly in and around the central pavilion, along with the deaths of an additional four members residing in Georgetown.
+This resulted in the greatest single loss of American civilian life in a deliberate act until the attacks of September 11, 2001, in New York and Washington.
+The FBI later recovered the 45-minute audio recording of the mass poisoning in progress; the recording became known as the "Death Tape".

 Death and aftermath

-Jones’ three sons, Stephan, Jim Jr., and Tim Jones, were with the Peoples Temple's basketball team in Georgetown at the time of the mass poisoning.
+Jones's three sons, Stephan, Jim Jr., and Tim Jones, were with the Peoples Temple's basketball team in Georgetown at the time of the mass poisoning.
 During the events at Jonestown, the three brothers drove to the U.S. Embassy in Georgetown to alert the authorities.
 Guyanese soldiers guarding the embassy refused to let them in after hearing about the shootings at the Port Kaituma airstrip.
 Later, the three returned to the Temple's headquarters in Georgetown to find the bodies of Sharon Amos and her three children, Liane, Christa and Martin.

 The Guyanese military arrived in Jonestown to find the dead.
 The United States military organized an airlift to bring the remains back to the United States to be buried.
 Jones was found dead on the stage of the central pavilion; he was resting on a pillow near his deck chair with a gunshot wound to his head.
 Jones's body was later moved for examination and embalming.
-The official autopsy conducted by Guyanese coroner Cyril Mootoo in December 1978 confirmed Jones' cause of death as suicide.
+The official autopsy conducted by Guyanese coroner Cyril Mootoo in December 1978 confirmed Jones's cause of death as suicide.
 His son Stephan speculated that his father may have directed someone else to shoot him.
 The autopsy showed high levels of the barbiturate pentobarbital in Jones' body, which may have been lethal to humans who had not developed physiological tolerance.
 Jones's body was cremated and his remains were scattered in the Atlantic Ocean.

 Guyanese soldiers kept the Jones brothers under house arrest for five days, interrogating them about the deaths in Georgetown.
 Stephan was accused of involvement in the deaths and placed in a Guyanese prison for three months.
 Tim and Johnny Cobb, other members of the Temple basketball team, were taken to Jonestown to identify bodies.
 After returning to the U.S., Jim Jones Jr. was placed under police surveillance for several months while he lived with his older sister, Suzanne, who had previously turned against the Temple.

-Members of Jones's family, including his wife, four children and their spouses, and five grandchildren died in Jonestown.
 John Victor Stoen died in Jonestown.
 His body was found just outside of Jones's house.